Download Civil Rights Act of 1866 Worksheets

 - In fact, for a long time, African-American people had been enslaved and obliged to live and work in subhuman conditions for white people.
 They had no rights nor possessions and essentially were considered to be second class citizens.

-- Johnson’s Act had its roots in the Emancipation Proclamation of 1863, which stated that slaves were ‘forever free’.
+- Johnson’s Act had its roots in the Emancipation Proclamation of 1863, which stated that enslaved people were ‘forever free’.
 In addition, before the Act, there were Black Codes, laws aimed to restrict African-Americans’ freedom.

-- Between 1865-1866, the Black Codes were established, and their purpose was to limit and restrict the black community’s freedom.
+- Between 1865-1866, the Black Codes were established, and their purpose was to limit and restrict the African-American community’s freedom.

 - In fact, despite the abolition of slavery during the Civil War, it ‘ensure[d] their availability as cheap labor’ (History Editors 2018).